Landlord Tenant Issues

 California real estate and tax law firm

 Landlords must consider the impact of marijuana usage on their property, and if they plan to ban it they should make this clear in their rental agreements and building policies.
 The San Francisco real estate lawyers at Moskowitz, LLP can help.
-Call our Cannabis Practice Group today at (415) 394-7200.
+Contact our Cannabis Practice Group today.